 The Steele Family Foundation selects its causes and charities with careful analysis and due diligence.
-We look for efficient and effective charities who maintain honesty and integrity, while achieving positive results.
+We look for efficient and effective charities that maintain honesty and integrity while achieving positive results.

 We currently do not accept unsolicited grant applications.

 The Bethell Hospice Foundation exists to raise funds to ensure the ongoing operation of Bethell Hospice in the Inglewood, Ontario community.

 SOS Children’s Villages is an international children’s charity that offers safe and nurturing family homes to over 75,000 orphaned and abandoned children in 134 countries around the world.

 Caledon Community Services (CCS) is a multi-service, community-impact organization, with avision of “Healthy, Engaged, Compassionate Community for all”.

 As Canada’s largest homeless youth agency, Covenant House Toronto changes lives by providing the widest range of services and support under one roof.